appacademy/Module-1-Resources/additional_resources/week2/gitflow/README.md

   **EXAMPLE**:

-  Run `ls` and make sure project you are pushing should structure looks similar below (problems, test, etc.)
+  Run `ls` and make sure that the structure of the project you are pushing should look similar below (problems, test, etc.)

   Also notice `git add .`
   ![createNew](./init-repo.png)